arunkumarp1947/litebot-1/README.md

 - ☑ Server specific disabling/enabling commands
 - ☑ Better config - Set channel for join/leave messages
 - ☑ Better Report System (Set which channel or user the reports go to)
-- ☐ Better Swear blocking system (Different levels of swear blocking)
+- ☑ Better Swear blocking system (Different levels of swear blocking)
+- ☐ Add verification system for report channel
 - ☐ New prefix
 - ☐ Roles from reaction